jlhg/emacs.d/README.md

 This configuration is mainly for Python.
 Also supports Latex, shell script, markdown, org, jinja2, R and git.

-Supports auto-complete, flymake, syntex checker, etc.
+Supports auto-complete, flymake, syntax checker, etc.

 ## Requirements